monktastic/evil/index.md

 In this way, it behaves like an intelligent distributed organism[^distributed-organism], with shadowy tentacles embedded in each of our minds.
 It is leveraging humanity's intelligence to produce horrifying outcomes that nobody claims to want, yet which are the inevitable result of our collective self-deception[^conspiracy].
 Nobody can see it, but everyone can sense it.

-In the same way that the "evil elites" are (supposedly or actually) manipulating us to take attention off of them, this super-organism is manipulating _all_ of us to take attention off of _it._ It is the original "evil conspiracy," to which all the rest ultimately filter up—and we are its unwitting appendages.
+In the same way that the "evil elites" are (supposedly or actually) manipulating us to take attention off of them, this super-organism is manipulating _all_ of us to take attention off of _it._ It is the original "evil conspiracy," to which all the rest ultimately filter up—and we are its unwitting minions.

 As crazy as this sounds, it can be perceived directly.
 In fact, as best I can tell, everyone who introspects carefully enough discovers it sooner or later (though they may use different language).
-But the _really_ crazy part is that it's not exactly "unwitting"...
+But the _really_ crazy part is that it's not really "unwitting"...

 ### Self-deception (aka willful ignorance)